Stability of local quantum dissipative systems: Glauber dynamics

 \subsection{Quantum embedding of Glauber dynamics}

 As an example of a non-trivial dynamics for which we can now prove stability using our results, we turn to one of the most studied dynamics in classical statistical mechanics: Glauber dynamics, a Markov process that samples thermal states of local (classical) Hamiltonians on lattices.
 Apart from being an interesting model in itself, it has important applications in Monte-Carlo Markov chain algorithms for numerical many-body physics \cite{Liggett85}.
-Determining whether Glauber dynamics is stable against noise or errors is therefore an important -- and, as far as we are aware, still open -- question.
+Determining whether Glauber dynamics is stable against noise or errors is therefore an important question and, as far as we are aware, still open (with partial results obtained under the assumption of attractiveness \cite{MR814713}).

-In this section, we present a natural embedding of Glauber dynamics into the Linbdlabian setting, showing how this embedded dynamics inherits properties from the classical Markov chain.
-We will then apply the results of section \ref{sec:main-result} to prove, in the appropriate regime, stability of Glauber dynamics.
+In this section, we present a natural embedding of Glauber dynamics into the Linbdlabian setting, showing how this embedded dynamics inherits properties from the classical Markov chain\footnote{ A similar construction was proposed in \cite{2010NJPh...12b5021A}.}.
+We will then apply the results of section~\ref{sec:main-result} to prove, in the appropriate regime, stability of Glauber dynamics.